spring-jdbc-crud/simplejdbcmapper/README.md

 **@CreatedBy**

 If a Supplier is configured using simpleJdbcMapper.setRecordAuditedBySupplier(), it will be used to to set the value for the @CreatedBy property.
-The type of the Supplier should match the type of the property. @Column annotation can also be used with the to map to a different column name.
+The type of the Supplier should match the type of the property. @Column annotation can also be used with the property to map to a different column name.

 **@UpdatedBy**
 If a Supplier is configured using simpleJdbcMapper.setRecordAuditedBySupplier(), it will be used to to set the value for the @UpdatedBy property.
 The type of the Supplier should match the type of the property. @Column annotation can also be used with the property to map to a different column name.